USMC1941/CS416-Rutgers/Assignments/01_Assignment/README.md

 void pthread_exit(void *value_ptr);
 ```
   * Explicit call to the `my_pthread_t` library to end the pthread that called it.
-  * If the value_ptr isn't `NULL`, any return value from the thread will be saved.
+  * If `value_ptr` isn't `NULL`, any return value from the thread will be saved.

 ```c
 int my_pthread_join(my_pthread_t thread, void **value_ptr);
 ```
   * Call to the `my_pthread_t` library ensuring that the calling thread will not continue execution until the one its references exits.
-  * If value_ptr is not `NULL`, the return value of the exiting thread will be passed back.
+  * If `value_ptr` is not `NULL`, the return value of the exiting thread will be passed back.

 > Mutex note: Both the unlock and lock functions should be very fast.
-If there are any threads that are meant to compete for these functions, my_pthread_yield should be called immediately after running the function in question.
-Relying on the internal timing will make the function run slower than using yield.
+If there are any threads that are meant to compete for these functions, `my_pthread_yield` should be called immediately after running the function in question.
+Relying on the internal timing will make the function run slower than using `my_pthread_yield`.

 ```c
 int my_pthread_mutex_init(my_pthread_mutex_t *mutex, const pthread_mutexattr_t *mutexattr);